 You can register for goods and services tax (GST) online, by phone, or through your registered tax or BAS agent when you first register your business or at any later time.
 GST registration can be done online at no charge.
 There is a 10% penalty on tax due if you don’t register for GST.
 Small businessmen can enjoy benefits through voluntary GST registration.
-GSTIN is a unique GST Identification Number assigned to the businesses registered under GST.
+GSTIN is a unique GST Identification Number assigned to businesses registered under GST.

 A simple guide to using www.gst.gov.in before logging in to services (Registration, Challans, Refund Tracking)